ictvoip/ictvoip-docs/docs/source/cdr_main/cdr_maint.rst

 Getting Started
 ***************

-.. warning::  Use with caution as this script will overwrite any existing CDRs that maybe assigned to an existing Domain/Tenant.
+ .. updated::  Imporoved Import will not overwrite or duplicate any existing CDRs that may already exist with a Domain/Tenant.

 |